Sunil Grover Is IRKED With Rumours Of His Return To The Kapil Sharma Show

 Also, when HT contacted the channel for a comment, a source revealed, "There is no news of Sunil Grover's comeback on Kapil's show because Krushna Abhishek, who replaced Sunil in the show, has been very well received by the audience, and his character Sapna is well appreciated.
 So we are going to continue with that.
 Apart from Sapna, all the other characters are also doing very well."

-The Actor Is Coming Up With Something Intersting In The Web Space!
+The Actor Is Coming Up With Something Interesting On The Web Space!

-Although this comes as a bad news, the actor's fans can rejoice as he is coming up with something interesting in the web space!
+Although this comes as bad news, the actor's fans can rejoice as he is coming up with something interesting on the web space!
 The Bharat actor revealed, "There is something interesting that is coming up and I will be announcing it in a few days.
 It's for the web space and I'm really looking forward to it.
 That's all I can say."

 Most Read: NEW DRAMA?
 Rakhi Sawant Calls Her Husband Ritesh 'Dil Ka Tukda'; To Introduce Him In Bigg Boss 13!